mizuki-nana/coreVM/docs/source/reference.rst

 encoding and decoding straightforward while aiming to encode bytecode data in an efficient manner.

-First of all, coreVM relies on the `Apache Avro data serialization system <https://avro.apache.org/docs/current/>`_ for bytecode serialization and deserialization, which offers a diverse range of language supports, including C++, Java, and Python.
+coreVM relies on the `Apache Avro data serialization system <https://avro.apache.org/docs/current/>`_ for bytecode serialization and deserialization, which offers a diverse range of language supports, including C++, Java, and Python.
 This offers tremendous flexibilities to language developers.
 For example, the bytecode decoder in